borisalibeja/FioriTrial/trial4/README.md

     Run trial4
     ```
     - This will open the app in your default browser at `http://localhost:6004`.
+5. In Case that page runs into error:
+    1. Delete the services manually from the BTP account,
+    2. Delete the .env file under the .vscode folder
+    3. Repeat again the proccess 2.4 describet above

 ### Running with Mock Data
 If the OData service is not accessible, you can run the app with mock data: